DAZN Fighter Profile – Usyk v Bellew: David Allen (Heavyweight)

 Hearn was clearly disappointed Allen failed to take a golden chance.
 The Matchroom boss vowed to sever ties with one of his most-loved heavyweights if he lost again before a rematch with Thomas.

-As it turned out, Allen managed to retire Tom Dallas to set up a revenge mission against the Jamaican.
+Allen managed to retire Tom Dallas to set up a revenge mission against the Jamaican, as it turned out.
 Sadly, more heartbreak came to the fore as Allen was cut early on and soon pulled from the fight.

-Making a decision to take an offer to face Olympic champion Tony Yoka, ironically the man who defeating Joyce controversially in the final, Allen gave a decent account of himself in yet another late stoppage loss.
+Deciding to take an offer to face Olympic champion Tony Yoka, ironically the man who was defeating Joyce controversially in the final, Allen gave a decent account of himself in yet another late stoppage loss.

 One thing was abundantly clear – Allen was learning from each reverse.